 In its R&D, the Group pursues the ongoing creation of groundbreaking pharmaceutical products and has established the following strategies centered on technology, disease, and open innovation.

-(1) In addition to its ongoing quest to drive advances in antibody technologies, the Group will build a platform for creating breakthrough drugs by making full use of diverse modalities.
+(i) In addition to its ongoing quest to drive advances in antibody technology, the Group will build a platform for creating breakthrough drugs by making full use of diverse modalities.

-(2) The Group will continue to provide ”Only-one value” drugs to address diseases that currently have no effective treatment while drawing on achievements cultivated to date in disease science (in the areas of nephrology, oncology, immunology and allergies, and the central nervous system).
+(ii) The Group will continue to provide “Only-one value drugs” to address diseases that currently have no effective treatment while taking advantage of disease science that generated global strategic products such as Crysvita and Poteligeo to date.

-(3) The Group will continue to incorporate external innovation through advanced open innovation activities, fusing collaborative research activities with academia, startups, and other partners (information gathering in the San Diego area, etc.) with early access to information by means of venture capital fund investments.
+(iii) The Group will continue to proactively incorporate external innovation through advanced open innovation activities, fusing collaborative research activities with academia, startups, and other partners (information gathering in the San Diego area, etc.) with early access to information by means of venture capital fund investments.

-However, in the process of developing new drugs over long periods of time, there may be cases where R&D has to be abandoned, for example if expected efficacy is not confirmed or for safety and other reasons, which may prevent the Group from expanding its drug pipeline and undermining growth potential and profitability.
+However, in the process of developing new drugs over long periods of time, there may be cases where R&D has to be abandoned; for example, if expected efficacy is not confirmed or for safety and other reasons, which may prevent the Group from expanding its drug pipeline, undermining growth potential and profitability.

 Key mitigation measures